neoman513-cloud/Bloom-Searcher/README.md

+THIS IS A RANDOM SEARCH GPU PROGRAM FOR BLOOMFILE

+you can download the list of all funded BTC addresses here http://addresses.loyce.club/

+then by using python bloom.py convert it from .txt to .bin - that will be used in this program

 1) Create a BloomFile from your addrs.txt

 `python bloom.py create addrs.txt addrs.bin --size 300` - the higher the size, the less false positives